-36. The Plaintiffs state that the conduct of the Defendant, its servants, employees or agents was wilful, arrogant, callous, and highhanded and constituted a gross violation of the rights of the children who were residents of the NSHCC.
+36. 40.
+The Plaintiffs state that the conduct of the Defendants, its their servants, employees or agents was wilful, arrogant, callous, and highhanded and constituted a gross violation of the rights of the children who were residents of the NSHCC.
 The Plaintiffs respectfully submit that this is an appropriate case for punitive, aggravated and/or exemplary damages.